Try these waffle hotspots for delicious, fresh-from-the-grill snacks in this walkable Bloor Street West neighbourhood.

-Warm up to winter with hodo kwaja (walnut cakes), taiyaki, Hong Kong-style egg waffles and other sweet Asian treats you can enjoy while strolling Koreatown's Bloor Street West strip (possibly after tobogganing at Christie Pits Park).
+Hodo kwaja (walnut cakes), taiyaki, and other sweet Asian treats are the perfect snacks to enjoy while strolling Koreatown's Bloor Street West strip (possibly after visiting Christie Pits Park).
 Get ’em while they’re hot and fresh from the iron!

-Here are 5 bakeries, cafés and take-out stands where you can find the steamy treats you seek.
+Here are bakeries, cafés, and take-out stands where you can find the steamy treats you seek.

 Hodo Kwaja